- [email protected]

 - Concentration in Nursing Administration

-University of Rhode Island, MS, Labor and Industrial Relations
+- University of Rhode Island– Master of Science in Labor and Industrial Relations

 - University of Massachusetts, Dartmouth – Bachelor of Science in Nursing

 - Johnson, J., Drenkard, K., Emard, E., & Mcguinn, K. (2015).
 Leveraging Quality and Safety Education for Nurses to Enhance Graduate-Level Nursing Education and Practice.
 Nurse Educator, 40(6), 313-317. doi:10.1097/nne.0000000000000177

 - Emard, E. (2014).
 Understanding the Changing Nature of Patient Transitions.
 Home Healthcare Nurse, 32(9), 565-566. doi:10.1097/nhh.0000000000000142

 - Morton E. Bender Teaching Award — The George Washington University (2016)

 - Member — Academy of Distinguished Teachers (inducted 2016)